krowqa2k/krowqa2k/README.md

 - 📫 How to reach me **email: krafcik226@gmail.com or linkedin below**

-- ⚡ Fun facts about Me: **I'm big sports fan.
-I am mostly passionate about Football, Basketball and F1**
+- ⚡ Fun facts about Me: **I'm a big sports fan.
+I'm especially passionate about football, basketball, and F1.
+I'm also a huge Star Wars enjoyer! 😃**

 <h3 align="left">Connect with me:</h3>
 <p align="left">